-When/where seen Message/action You can safely ignore this message.
-The update and reboot will be successful, and there will be no functionality impact.
+When/where seen Message/action What to do You can safely ignore this message.
+It is simply informational.
+There is no functionality impact.
+During cold-install or update to the HP-UX 11i v3 March 2009 (or later) OE media, you might see the following diagnostic warning when using a USB DVD unit: DIAGNOSTIC SYSTEM WARNING: The diagnostic logging facility has started receiving excessive errors from the I/O subsystem.
+I/O error entries will be lost until the cause of the excessive I/O logging is corrected.
+What to do You can safely ignore this warning for the USB DVD unit.
+Install or update from OE media will succeed.
 Updating from the HP-UX 11i v2 release to the HP-UX 11i v3 release might cause the following error to appear in the swagent.log: cp: cannot access /.secure/etc/: No such file or directory What to do You can safely ignore this message.